Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Uplink/Downlink Resource Management in Millimeter-Wave Uplink Decoupled Ultra-Dense Cellular Networks

-\begin{remark} \emph{(Blockage Impacts on Resource Allocations)} For different geographical environments, \begin{enumerate}[1.] \item Both mm-$\mu$W UL allocations decrease as blockage becomes more severe; \item The $\mu$W UL allocation gaps between geolocations increase for $\lambdahM \in \mathcal{C}_L$ whereas the gaps decrease for $\lambdahM \in \mathcal{C}_H$. \end{enumerate} \end{remark} The first argument results from the weak interference-limited characteristics on blockages in a UDN (see Remark 2).
+\begin{remark} \emph{(Blockage Impacts on Resource Allocations)} In a mm-$\mu$W UDN, \begin{enumerate}[1.] \item Both mm-$\mu$W UL allocations decrease as blockage becomes more severe; \item The $\mu$W UL allocation gaps between geographical locations increase for $\lambdahM < \lambdahU$ whereas the gaps decrease for $\lambdahM \geq \lambdahU$. \end{enumerate} \end{remark} The first argument results from the weak interference-limited characteristics on blockages in a UDN (see Remark 2).
 More blockages decrease mmW UDN SE.
 This results in larger DL rate decrement than UL rate due to $\WMUL<\WM$.
 As a consequence, DL/UL rate asymmetry becomes less severe.

 The second argument follows from the $\mu$W-to-mmW UL allocation order (Remark 3).
-For $\lambdahM \in \mathcal{C}_L$, the mmW SE improvement by densification amplifies the blockage dependent impact on the SE, leading to the result.
-For $\lambdahM \in \mathcal{C}_H$, on the other hand, mmW BS densification becomes almost always achieving LOS conditions, i.e. $\pL\rightarrow 1$, and therefore the blockage impact on SE rapidly diminishes.
+When $\lambdahM < \lambdahU$, the mmW SE improvement by densification amplifies the blockage dependent impact on the SE, leading to the result.
+When $\lambdahM \geq \lambdahU$, on the other hand, mmW BS densification becomes almost always achieving LOS conditions, i.e. $\pL\rightarrow 1$, and therefore the blockage impact on SE rapidly diminishes.
 Fig.~\ref{Fig:RscwoDC} in Section \ref{Sect:NumericalAlloc} illustrates such a blockage dependent behavior.

 The optimal mm-$\mu$W UL allocations in Proposition 3 are followed by the maximized DL rate with the minimum UL constraint \eqref{Eq:ConstULQoS} in \textsf{P1} as below.

 \begin{proposition} \emph{(Max.
 DL UDN Rate)} For a mm-$\mu$W UDN with the optimal UL allocation given in Proposition 3, the maximized DL rate $\RDL^*$ is: